 The Working class-

 I've had my fair share of hurdles, and believe me, many were put there with the sole purpose of making me stumble.
-However, the people – who many would call villains – who are a trusted part of my circle are as strong now as they were in the start.
-I realised a long time ago that my role and standing amongst a certain crowd allows me a unique opportunity to make a more 'patriotic' contribution; I freely admit it; I’m a nationalist not a globalist, and it's been proven that I'm as loyal as they come and there for my own.
-Let's be honest, there's always been a prejudice towards the non-elites of industry, what the papers call the working class.
-This same prejudice, I've also found, exists towards kids and young adults from council estates and inner city neighbourhoods.
+However, the people – who many would call villains, are a trusted part of my circle and are as strong now as they were in the start.
+I realised a long time ago that my role and standing amongst a certain crowd allows me a unique opportunity to make a more patriotic contribution; I freely admit it, I’m a nationalist not a globalist, and it's been proven that I'm as loyal as they come and there for my own.
+Let's be honest, there's always been a prejudice towards the non-elites of industry, what the papers call the working-class.
+This same prejudice, I've also found exists towards kids and young adults from council estates and inner-city neighbourhoods.

-What the press ignores and is not as appreciated as it should be is that it’s the same working class who form the back bone of any industry.
+What the press ignores and is not as appreciated as it should be, is that it’s the same working class who form the backbone of any industry.
 Some of history's most notable and innovative people have come from my background.
-Any business leader who employs other people would be lying if they said they were in it solely for a moral purpose, as business is about profit, but that same profit enables a person or the people they employ to not be a burden on society or the government.
+Any business leader who employs people would be lying if they said they were in it solely for a moral purpose, as business is about profit, and that same profit enables a person, or the people they employ to not be a burden on either society or the government.
 It baffles me that there's often such negative scrutiny towards someone from my background getting ahead.
-There seems, to me, more of a cultural expectancy towards working class failure and simply living a meek existence, than there is congratulations for rising above their background and circumstances.
-That there seems to be more apathy and bitterness towards someone that's cracked it really is truly mind boggling.
+There seems, to me, more of a cultural expectancy towards working-class failure and simply living a meek existence than there is congratulations for rising above their background and circumstances.

-Anyone who’s being honest would have to admit that watching someone else succeed is a motivational tool.
-If you aren't encouraged by someone else's success maybe you’re not meant to be successful in this competitive world to begin with.
+Anyone who’s being honest would have to admit, that watching someone else succeed is a motivational tool; if you aren't encouraged by someone else's success, maybe you’re not meant to be playing a part of the competitive world to begin with.
 To show apathy, malice or a bitterness is a weakness, in my view, and that mind-set will hurt you more than any competitor.
-But you see that attitude everywhere, and it’s particularly bad amongst the working class.
-Those people – my people – should be demanding more from those in power.
-Instead they turn on each other and look for solutions to their own problems in the wrong places.
-Drinking poison in the hope someone else gets sick … that’s just moronic.
+But you see that attitude everywhere, and it’s particularly bad amongst the working-class.
+Those people – my people – should be less demanding on those in power; self-sufficiency and reliance is something that’d place us all in a more commendable position.
+Failing this, we continue to turn on each other and look for solutions to problems in the wrong places.
+Drinking poison in the hope that someone else gets sick … that’s just moronic.

 My life and the friendships I have within certain circles justifies my choices.
-I'm what could be called a home grown product.
+I'm what could be called a home-grown product.
 I gain a sense of empowerment by being a contributor to the country through effort.
 I could easily wave the flag, maintaining that identity, but it’s about more.
-I chose to live by a set of beliefs and I think that’s my way of reinvesting in the 'English way'.
-There's a void in mainstream society that needs filling.
+I chose to live by a set of beliefs and I think that’s my way of reinvesting in the “English way,” as I see a void in mainstream society that needs filling.
 It's very easy to stir up the disenfranchised, but that is where trouble starts and certain types of government succeed.